Attorney at Law

 Born and raised in Sonoma County, Kayla is an up and coming Legal Administrative Assistant in the legal field, with 4 years of experience assisting students, clients, and attorneys.
 Her first small introduction into the legal world began at Empire Law School, providing support to students and staff.
 And was soon fully immersed into law when she started working with attorney Richard Freeman, and later on attorney Ryan Wilber.

-Kayla is planning on continuing her legal education this Fall at the Santa Rosa Junior College, pursuing Paralegal studies.
+Kayla is currently continuing her legal education at the Santa Rosa Junior College, pursuing Paralegal studies.